404NotFound-Error/Daily-Record/README.md

 # Daily Record
-I'm a university student who just begin learning computer science.
+I'm a over-whelmed university freshman who just begin learning computer science.
 It's a testing repository I create to practise some basic github operations, and feel free to leave any comments, thoughs, ideas!

 2025/11/19 0:08
 Doing some editing to test the branch